Preparing to Go Back to School During COVID-19

 Monitor mental health

-In-person school does not just serve as a place to learn — it is also an opportunity for your child to socialize and make friends.
+In-person school does not just serve as a place to learn — it is also an opportunity for children to socialize and make friends.
 Without that structure, your child may struggle emotionally.
 Virtual learning itself may also be a difficult transition.
-That, on top of anxiety caused by the uncertainty of the COVID-19 pandemic, may heighten negative emotions in your child.
-Check in on their mental health and help them find healthy outlets for those emotions, such as journaling, talking to friends on the phone, getting active, etc. Read more on how to cope with the stress and emotional strain of COVID-19.
+That, along with anxiety caused by the uncertainty of the COVID-19 pandemic, may heighten negative emotions in your child.
+Check in on their mental health and help them find healthy outlets for those emotions, such as journaling, talking to friends on the phone, and getting active.
+Read more on how to cope with the stress and emotional strain of COVID-19.

 Bringing together all of our questions and answers, videos, news items, and resources around the coronavirus and how it affects people living with lupus.